¿Quién será?: Charts

+Certifications

-The Pussycat Dolls cover version
+The Pussycat Dolls version

-American girl group The Pussycat Dolls recorded "Sway" and released as the only single for the Shall We Dance? soundtrack.
+American girl group the Pussycat Dolls recorded "Sway" and released as the only single for the Shall We Dance? soundtrack.
 It is also the group's debut single overall.
 It was later included as a bonus track on their debut studio album, PCD (2005).

 Critical reception

 While reviewing the Shall We Dance? soundtrack, Heather Phares cited "Sway" as one of the highlights of the album.
 Ashley Spencer from the Orlando Sentinel described the rendition as having a "mesmerizing rhythm".
 While reviewing the DVD of Shall We Dance?
 Renata Joy of Dvdizzy.com pointed the song out as "a catchy tune".
 Rachel Sexton of MovieFreak.com called the cover "great" and noted it as "a classic updated".